-Notation for drumsets often include simultaneous upstem and downstem notes.
-If you are unfamiliar with editing multiple voices in a single staff, see voices for an overview.
-See below for instructions specific to percussion notation.
+Notation for drumsets often includes simultaneous upstem and downstem notes.
+If you are unfamiliar with editing multiple voices in a single staff, see Voices for an overview.

 The easiest way to add drum notation to your score is via MIDI keyboard.
-Most MIDI keyboard have percussion markings above each key.
+Some MIDI keyboards have percussion markings above each key.
 If you press the key for high hat, then MuseScore will add the correct notation to the score.
 MuseScore automatically takes care of the stem direction and type of note head.

 - Select a note duration from the note input toolbar at the top of the screen as in regular note input

-- Select a type of note (such as bass drum or snare) from the drum palette
+- Select a type of note (such as bass drum, or snare) on the drum input palette

 - Click on the percussion staff to add the note to the score